Craig-Stoneham/Packer/README.md

 ## **Available Executables:**

-In the [Releases](https://github.com/Craig-Stoneham/packer/releases) section, you will find both Debug and Release executables for Packer.
-These executables are built for the x64 architecture, ensuring compatibility with a wide range of systems.
-Choose the version that suits your needs:
+In the [Releases](https://github.com/Craig-Stoneham/packer/releases) section, you will find the Release executable for Packer.
+This executable is built for the x64 architecture, ensuring compatibility with a wide range of systems.
+It's optimized for performance and efficiency, making it the recommended choice for everyday use.

-- **Debug:** The Debug executable is intended for development and debugging purposes.
-It includes additional debugging information and is recommended for developers or those who want to investigate issues in-depth.

-- **Release:** The Release executable is optimized for performance and efficiency.
-It's the recommended choice for everyday use and offers the best performance.

 Feel free to download the executable that matches your requirements from the Releases section.